9/11/19: Rainy start, much warmer this afternoon

 Overnight, temperatures will cool off a bit more than they did Wednesday morning.
 Expect temperatures in the low 60’s to upper 50’s for most.

-Thursday is shaping up to be much cooler than Wednesday, with highs ranging from the low 70’s in the rover valleys to mid 60’s in the hills and mountains.
+Thursday is shaping up to be much cooler than Wednesday, with highs ranging from the low 70’s in the river valleys to mid 60’s in the hills and mountains.

 A few morning showers are possible as well, though they should be few and far between.
 Most will stay dry.